I remember a time when my freezer staples were ice-cream and Smart Ones frozen meals. That was before I knew anything about nutrition!

 3. Veggie Burgers

 Make a batch and store the leftovers in the freezer.
 Just take a couple out, heat them up in a toaster oven and use to top your salad or mix with veggies.
-I love this Simple Guide to Plant-Strong Burgers.
+I love this Veggie Burgers Made Easy from the Whole Foods blog.
 You can buy pre-made veggie burgers but it is much more economical to make them from scratch and you have more flavor options.
 As for store-bought, I recommend the Sunshine Burgers– both for their excellent ingredient list and taste.

 4. Breads and English Muffins